apache/lucenenet/websites/site/contributing/index.md

 Alternatively, you can get help via [StackOverflow](https://stackoverflow.com/questions/tagged/lucene.net).

-Please do not submit general how-to questions to JIRA, use JIRA for bug reports/tasks only.
+Please do not submit general how-to questions to GitHub, use GitHub Issues for bug reports and tasks only.

 see __[mailing lists](xref:contributing/mailing-lists)__